csdms/ivy/README.md

 ![ESPIn logo](./media/logo.png)

-# ESPIn
+# CSDMS Spring School

-The Earth Surface Processes Institute (ESPIn), held 2021 June 8-17, is an immersive online training experience for 25 graduate students, postdoctoral fellows, and early career faculty.
+The CSDMS Spring School (CSS), held 2022 May 10-13, is an immersive in-person training experience for 25 graduate students, postdoctoral fellows, and early career faculty.
-ESPIn is designed to help participants make advances in earth surface processes research by teaching cyberinfrastructure skills in numerical modeling, best programming practices, open source software development, and collaborative coding.
+CSS is designed to help participants make advances in earth surface processes research by teaching skills in collaborative open source software development, programming best practices, and community cyberinfrastructure.

 ## Topics

-The full ESPIn 2021 schedule is [here][espin-schedule].
+The full CSS 2022 schedule is [here][espin-schedule].
 Topics covered include:

 | Topic | Run on...